-- Upon request by the Complainant or the Hearing Panel, the Affirmative Action Officer may provide for the Hearing Panel's consideration, information regarding any conduct admitted to by the Respondent while attempting to informally resolve, or in an informal resolution of a complaint filed by the same Complainant against the same Respondent.
+- Upon request by the Reporting Party or the Hearing Panel, the Affirmative Action Officer may provide for the Hearing Panel's consideration, information regarding any conduct admitted to by the Responding Party while attempting to informally resolve, or in an informal resolution of a complaint filed by the same Reporting Party against the same Responding Party.

 - At the Affirmative Action Officer's discretion, multiple incidents involving the same individual may be considered in one hearing.